flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-10-12-Skeeters-Dog.md

 My dog is...
 I don't know.
 I haven't met her.
 I hope she is cute and intelligent and a sweetheart but I've never met her.

+UPDATE: She is available around Nov.
+5th.
+I think she’s a cutie, but I agree that she does look terrified of the camera.
+She’s a Toy Aussie.

 **Recommend: Yes**

 **Replay Percentage Chance: DOG**